One More Chance (2007 film): Legacy

 The continued popularity of One More Chance among Filipino audiences since the film's release led to a novel adaptation that was released in June 2015.
 Two months later, Star Cinema confirmed that a sequel to the film would be released.
 The sequel, A Second Chance, was released on November 25, 2015, with Garcia-Molina returning as director, and Cruz and Alonzo reprising their roles.
 A musical adaptation was announced in January 2024 and ran from April 12 to June 16.

-In 2014 movie That Thing Called Tadhana, The Final scene of the Movie was appeared on Airplane Scene, Angelica Panganiban's character tries to stop a Flight Attendant to gave a tissue she said "Hindi ko kailangan ng tissue.
+In the 2014 movie That Thing Called Tadhana, the final scene of the movie appeared on an airplane scene; Angelica Panganiban's character tries to stop a flight attendant from giving her a tissue, saying "Hindi ko kailangan ng tissue.
 I don't need tissue!
 Please stop judging me!" ("I don't need it.
 I. Don't.
 Need.
 Tissue.
 So please stop judging me!").

-On April 12, 2024, Philippine Educational Theater Association, with co-presenters Robinsons Malls and Metrobank, produced “One More Chance, The Musical,” the theatrical adaptation of One More Chance that features the songs of the 9-piece folk-pop band Ben&Ben.
+On April 12, 2024, Philippine Educational Theater Association, with co-presenters Robinsons Malls and Metrobank, produced One More Chance, The Musical, the theatrical adaptation of One More Chance that features the songs of the 9-piece folk-pop band Ben&Ben.